LucasSte/mlx/README.md

 # MLX for MlxTorch

 This is a fork specially created for adapting MLX to PyTorch.
 It contains a couple of changes in the memory allocator to deal with memory synchronization between MLX and PyTorch.
+Refer to the [MlxTorch](https://github.com/LucasSte/MlxTorch) repository for more information.

 ---